CFHS code : AG401

 During the First World War Frank became a Lieutenant in the Royal Engineers.
 The Royal Engineers were sent to France and from October 1916 they constructed tunnels for the troops in preparation for the Battle of Arras in 1917.
 These tunnels included a network of caverns called the “boves” underneath what would eventually be fought over as the Battle of Arras.
 The boves were a series of underground quarries and sewage tunnels.
 The plan was to add new tunnels to the boves so that troops could arrive at the battlefield in secrecy and in safety.
 The size of the excavation was immense and in one sector alone four Tunnel Companies of 500 men each worked around the clock in 18-hour shifts for two months.

-Frank was in England and not France when he died.
-He died on 7 November 1916 in the 1st Eastern General Hospital, Cambridge.
-He was then buried in Mill Road Cemetery.
+Frank died on 7 November 1916 in the 1st Eastern General Hospital, Cambridge and was then buried in Mill Road Cemetery.
 He was entitled to the Victory medal and the British War medal.
 At the time of Frank’s death his parents were living at 4 Woodlane Terrace, Falmouth.

 [If you know anything further about this man, please contact us at email@example.com]